Rajoooooo/Salesforce-Capstone/README.md

 For activation, I chose Lightning Experience, selected the Tours & Travels CRM app to add the new page, and saved the configuration.
 Finally, I navigated to the App Launcher, searched for “Travel,” and found both the Tours & Travels CRM app and the new Travel Package Selector app page.
 Opening either lets users interact with the component—where they can select a country and view its associated travel packages dynamically based on previously created data.

 <img width="1872" height="928" alt="Phase 3-milestone20 (1)" src="https://github.com/user-attachments/assets/42d82c0e-4223-430c-8db8-737d2f30ce6f" />

 ## Phase 4 Data Migration, Testing & Security

+This phase focused on securing data integrity, validating system functionality, and ensuring successful data migration in the Tours & Travels CRM.
+Key configurations related to tracking, user access, automation testing, and import operations were implemented to support a secure and reliable deployment.

 ## Milestone 21: Field History Tracking